Svengineering/Svengineering/README.md

 - 👋 Hi, I’m @Svengineering, a B.Sc. graduate in Electrical Engineering.
-- 👀 I’m interested in different aspects of computer science and electronical engineering
+- 👀 I’m interested in different aspects of computer science and electronical engineering.
-- 🌱 I’m currently working on embedded devices programming
+- 🌱 I’m currently working on embedded devices programming.

 <!---
 Svengineering/Svengineering is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.